 Fenghuang, one of China’s most beloved historical towns, translates to ‘Phoenix.’
 The legendary bird, in fact, has been a part of Chinese folklore and culture for around 8,000 years.
 And arriving in Fenghuang Ancient Town, I wondered if I’d get the chance to learn more about it.
 But while Phoenix imagery is abundant throughout the town, I didn’t have much luck finding information about the mythical bird.
 That is, until, completely by accident, I encountered a sightseeing area known as the Nanhua Mountain Phoenix Cultural Spot.

-The landmark is rather obscure, with hardly any information posted about it online.
+The attraction is rather obscure, with hardly any information posted about it online.
 And the Nanhua Mountain Phoenix Cultural Spot is not even included in the Ancient Town ‘through ticket.’
-At first I balked at the hefty ¥98 admission fee, yet I was intrigued by what I might find.
+At first I balked at the hefty ¥98 admission fee, yet I was intrigued by what I might find inside.
 If I wanted to learn more about the Phoenix, I realized, this was the place.

 What is the Phoenix Cultural Spot?